-I prefer to think of "tutoring" as any teaching that occurs outside of organized schools.
-This would include one on one tutoring (hands down the best kind), group tutoring, and homeschooling.
+For as long as there have been teachers, there have been tutors.
 Some consider the word "tutor" as a loose synonym for "teacher", except that "teacher" has an inherent qualification status attributed to it while "tutor" does not.
 It's strange that this distinction exists since most people hire tutors to help their children understand what their teachers have failed to convey.

 --Editor, Tutor Pros